Please describe your current role (eg, responsibilities, size of team, structure).

 What is the most challenging situation that you have faced in your current role?

-Are there certain kinds of legal issues that you routinely refer to outside counsel?
+Are there certain kinds of legal issue that you routinely refer to outside counsel?
 And what kind of matters do you tend to handle in-house?

-Which law firms that you have recently instructed have made you smile, and why?
+Which two/three law firms that you have recently instructed have made you smile, and why?

 What is the best piece of advice that you have ever received?